tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 EUF-CMA (Existential Unforgeability under Chosen Message Attack) {{GMR88}} is a security notion for digital signature schemes.
 It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an arbitrary message.
 EUF-CMA provides strong protection against forgery attacks, ensuring the integrity and authenticity of digital signatures by preventing unauthorized modifications or fraudulent signatures.
 ML-DSA, FN-DSA and SLH-DSA provide EUF-CMA security.

 Understanding EUF-CMA security is essential for individuals involved in designing or implementing cryptographic systems in order to ensure the security, reliability, and trustworthiness of digital signature schemes.
 It allows for informed decision-making, vulnerability analysis, compliance with standards, and designing systems that provide strong protection against forgery attacks.
-Understanding EUF-CMA security is generally not necessary for developers migrating to using an IETF-vetted post-quantum cryptography (PQC) signature scheme within a given protocol or flow.
+Understanding EUF-CMA security is generally not necessary for developers migrating to using an IETF-vetted PQC signature scheme within a given protocol or flow.
 EUF-CMA is considered the highest bar that a public key signature algorithm can meet, and therefore is suitable for all uses.
 IETF specification authors should include all security concerns in the 'Security Considerations' section of the relevant RFC and should not assume that implementers are experts in cryptographic theory.

 ## Details of FN-DSA, ML-DSA, and SLH-DSA {#sig-scheme}